jalpp/Chesslise/README.md

 | /play      | create live chess games in discord                           |

-see more commands in `commands.md`
+see more commands in `commands.md` to see entire demo of Chesslise read the lichess blog guide [here](https://lichess.org/@/Noobmasterplayer123/blog/chesslise-breaks-free/ywQIrVDo)

 ## App Directory
 [View More](https://discord.com/application-directory/930544707300393021)